JULIAN M C SCOTT ARTIST

 Talbot Fine Art, Tetbury, Gloucestershire.

-Chapter Gallery, Cardiff: Sites and Sensibilities:.
+Chapter Gallery, Cardiff: Sites and Sensibilities.

 Howard Gardens Gallery, Cardiff.